Tianeptine: Other actions

 Tianeptine modestly enhances the mesolimbic release of dopamine and potentiates CNS D_{2} and D_{3} receptors.
 Tianeptine has no affinity for the dopamine transporter or the dopamine receptors.
 CREB-TF (CREB, cAMP response element-binding protein) is a cellular transcription factor.
 It binds to certain DNA sequences called cAMP response elements (CRE), thereby increasing or decreasing the transcription of the genes.
 CREB has a well-documented role in neuronal plasticity and long-term memory formation in the brain.
 Cocaine- and amphetamine-regulated transcript, also known as CART, is a neuropeptide protein that in humans is encoded by the CARTPT gene.
 CART appears to have roles in reward, feeding, stress, and it has the functional properties of an endogenous psychostimulant.
 Taking into account that CART production is upregulated by CREB, it could be hypothesized that due to tianeptine's central role in BDNF and neuronal plasticity, this CREB may be the transcription cascade through which this drug enhances mesolimbic release of dopamine.

 Research indicates possible anticonvulsant (anti-seizure) and analgesic (painkilling) activity of tianeptine via downstream modulation of adenosine A_{1} receptors (as the effects could be experimentally blocked by antagonists of this receptor).
-Tianpetine is also weak histone deacetylase inhibitor and analogs with increased potency and selectivity are developed.
+Tianpetine is also weak histone deacetylase (HDAC) inhibitor, specifically of HDAC1 and HDAC2 but not of HDAC3, and analogues with greatly increased potency such as tianeptinaline have been developed.

 Tianeptine has been shown to be a high-efficacy agonist of PPAR-delta, a nuclear receptor.